cl-test-grid/cl-test-grid/agent/README.md

-- `preferred-lisp` - The lisp implementation used when it is necessary to perform an auxiliary task requiring a separte lisp process, for example downloading libraries to be tested.
+- `preferred-lisp` - The lisp implementation used when it is necessary to perform an auxiliary task requiring a separate lisp process, for example downloading libraries to be tested.
-               It is therefore desirable to specify here a lisp implementation known to work reliable on your platform.
+               It is therefore desirable to specify here a lisp implementation known to work reliably on your platform.

 - `user-email` - Your email so that we know who is contributing